 His mother sighed.
 “Oh, Viper, I’m sure his fine.
 The chief wouldn’t keep him there to long!”

 Viper nodded his head.
 His black eyes scanning the sand once again.
 His small wings tucked along his sides.
 ‘What if something really did happen?
 What if his hurt and he need our help?
 What if the chief is trying to kill him?’ he though.

 His mother looked out the window and smiled.
-“It’s a lovely night.”
-His mother sighed, she stood up and walked over to the mat she was lying on a second ago.
+“It’s a lovely night.” she sighed, she stood up and walked over to the mat she was lying on a second ago.
 “Your father is fine Viper!”
 Then his mother went back to the book she was reading.

 Viper turned away from the window and walked over to his bed.
 He lay down feeling sleep start to take over him.
 Then all was black.

 Viper woke up to the sound of talking.
-The moons light shining into the dark room and bouncing off of the rooms walls.
+The moons light shining into the dark room and bouncing off of the walls of the room.
 Viper looked over to where he could hear his mother and father talking joy filled him knowing his father was safe..

 “Already?
-But his to young!” his mother protested.
+But he's to young!” his mother protested.